 Nicky on yet another unknown route.
 Maybe 5.11a/b...

 This crag near Vernon, located in Kalamalka Lake Provincial Park, offers a surprising amount of sport climbing at a range of grades.
-The rock is Schist and once cleaned reveals texture and variety that make for climbing that might even be more interesting than Skaha.
+The rock in Cougar Canyon is Shushwap Gneiss with a more grainy and loose quality than that found near Skaha.
+With cleaning, unique features and holds are discovered, revealing a texture and variety that makes for climbing that might even be more interesting than Skaha.

 My apologies for not providing good information here immediately, I need to do a little more research.
 Rest assured that this will be updated ASAP.

 In the mean time, this excellent map shows how to get there: env.gov.bc.ca/bcparks/explore/...

 Featured Route For Cougar Canyon